[?] Subscribe To This Site

 But there are reasons to suspect that much more is going on.
 Experiments show that breastfeeding babies are more easily aroused from sleep (Horne 2006; Horne et al 2004; Franco et al 2000).
 And breastfeeding benefits a baby’s immune system.
 As a result, babies may be less likely to succumb to infections that could trigger a SIDS event (Vennemen 2009).

-But bed sharing isn’t the only form of cosleeping.
-And one form, at least, seems to be uncontroversial.
-In a large study of European SIDS cases, researchers found that the SIDS risk was lowest for babies who slept in the same room as their parents did, albeit in a separate crib (Carpenter et al 2004).
+In a large study of European SIDS cases, researchers found that SIDS rates were lowest for babies who slept in the same room as their parents did, but in a separate crib or cot (Carpenter et al 2004).

 Use of a fan

 Both overheating and high CO2 levels put babies at greater risk.
 Does this mean that we can lower the SIDS risk if we improve the ventilation of the bedroom?
-Perhaps yes.
-A recent study of SIDS cases in California found that a baby was less likely to die of SIDS in a warm room if there was a fan in use (Coleman-Phox et al 2009).
+The jury is still out, but it seems possible.
+A study of SIDS cases in California found that a baby was less likely to die of SIDS in a warm room if there was a fan in use (Coleman-Phox et al 2009).

 Pacifiers